ShobanChiddarth/Dental-Patient-Management-System/README.md

 Just a school project, running in Python Interpreter.
 It is purely written in python.
-This is not a GUI or CLI application.
 It is just run in Python Interpreter directly and the output is everything.
 This is a school project to use python with [class 12 concepts](https://csstudy.in/sumita-arora-python-class-12-pdf-cs-book/).
 My aim was not to use the concepts but to make it a good software and anyways I ended up using all the concepts taught in school for this project.